jim788e/DypaQuiz/README.md

 - **Default**: Questions appear in serial order (as defined in quiz.json)
 - **Randomize**: Check the "Randomize questions" checkbox to shuffle questions
 - **Answer Options**: Always remain in serial order (A, B, C, D) regardless of randomization

+#### Random Selection Mode
+- **Random from all chapters**: Select this option to randomly pick questions from all chapters
+- **Number of questions**: Specify how many questions to include (1-100, default: 50)
+- **Fisher-Yates Algorithm**: Uses proven shuffle algorithm for true randomness
+- **Smart Limits**: Automatically adjusts if requested count exceeds available questions

 #### Feedback Modes
 - **At the end**: See results only after completing all questions